svenwal/kong-plugin-keycloak-apikey/README.md

 Sensitive information on the admin account for token creation can be securely stored in a vault: https://docs.konghq.com/gateway/latest/pdk/kong.vault/.
 See the (*referencable*) notice on the paramaters

-## Known limitations / TBD

-* we need to add caching